nathanharper/IrsSpotify/README.md

 If you want to record song plays to a mysql database for your own evil purposes, create a new database and initialize it with the "music.sql" script like so:

 <pre>
-mysql -u USER -p DATABASE < music.sql
+mysql -u USER -p DATABASE &lt; music.sql
 </pre>

 And then in Irssi, set DBI defaults: